 I always start my answer by saying: “when you don’t have any other choice, and you can afford it”.

 Also, I tell them how in the world of “music recording for a living” you are always making numbers to see if it’s worth it to buy it, or you can just rent it.
 Just like I do with my friend Julia and her studio for the open-tape machine, you can rent mostly anything.
 Once you captured the audio and translated it to the DAW, then you can work digitally until the mastering moment.

-Recording audio using the best tools in the market is the best way to have a great sounding piece.
+Recording audio using the best tools on the market is the best way to have a great sounding piece.
 Always bear in mind that a song is like a building; you need to put it together piece by piece.
-The stronger the foundations, the better quality materials, and the more skilled workers; the better the result will be.
+The stronger the foundations, the better-quality materials, and the more skilled workers, the better the result will be.

 I know I probably will never buy a Fostex 2” tape machine because I don’t have the room and don’t use it all that often.
 Thus, I will keep on visiting Julia with new bands and sharing my profits and a cup of tea with an old friend.

 Anyone can buy a Focusrite Scarlett 2i2 and make music at home in their pajamas and fluffy “the Hulk” slippers.

 It will likely sound very much like all the other music made using the same tools.
 Don’t get me wrong, the Scarlett sounds terrific and with two inputs, you can record a singer-songwriter in a heartbeat.
 This setup will be good for you for a while but eventually, your ears will get more demanding.
 We all listen to music every day and thus, you’ll want to emulate “more expensive” sounds.

 In my opinion, there is a lot of confusion when talking about mixers for home studios.